Geneticerror/python-convert/README.md

 PyConvert
 =========

-Converts python objects in xml or json documents, and viceversa.
+Converts python objects in xml or json documents, and vice versa.

 Installation
 ------------